-Princess Astrid steps back from Belgium's economic missions, Queen Mathilde to take over
+Princess Astrid steps back from leading Belgium's economic missions

-Princess Astrid has headed twenty-four economic missions since 2012.
-This year, she led a mission to India in March, and travelled to California in October with a delegation of more than 500 representatives.
+Princess Astrid has headed 24 economic missions since 2012.
+This year, she led a mission to India in March and travelled to California in October with a delegation of more than 500 representatives.

-Queen Mathilde will replace her during the next Belgian economic mission to Turkey, which is scheduled for May 2026.
+Queen Mathilde will replace her on the next Belgian economic mission to Turkey, which is scheduled for May.
 According to the palace, this arrangement is only temporary.
-Princess Elisabeth, who is currently studying at Harvard, will take on the role in the future.
+Crown Princess Elisabeth, who is currently studying at Harvard, will take on the role in the future.

 © BELGA PHOTO BENOIT DOPPAGNE